gianlucaparadise/albumin-diet-portal/README.md

 ## Try it

-Albumin Diet for Web can be found at the following link: www.albumindiet.tk
+Albumin Diet for Web can be found at the following link: www.albumindiet.tk.

+**N.B.** This is intended to be a POC and is using a free DBaaS with limited storage available.
+All your data may be lost without warning.

 ## Ecosystem